 In fact, with today’s digital budget analysis tools, you can perform actual variance analysis in real time.

-And with a cloud-based budgeting software solution like Planergy—supported by artificial intelligence and featuring advanced automation and analysis capabilities—stakeholders from the CFO down get leveled, secure, and mobile-friendly access to the actual numbers in your business budget on demand.
+And with a cloud-based budgeting software solution like PLANERGY—supported by artificial intelligence and featuring advanced automation and analysis capabilities—stakeholders from the CFO down get leveled, secure, and mobile-friendly access to the actual numbers in your business budget on demand.

 This benefits financial planning and your overall budgeting strategy in several important ways: